Meghan Markle As Bond Girl: Will Meghan Ditch Prince Harry For James Bond?

 Prince Harry and Meghan Markle are enjoying their first real vacation together, and it’s as romantic as it gets.
 Harry is romancing Meghan in Norway, where the couple are watching the Northern Lights and finally taking time to fully focus on each other.
-The Telegraph reports that the Prince has taken Markle “to the edge of the Arctic Circle” for a romantic Northern Lights getaway that a Prince Harry insider says the royal hopes “Meg will never forget.”
+The Telegraph reported that the Prince has taken Markle “to the edge of the Arctic Circle” for a romantic Northern Lights getaway that a Prince Harry insider says the royal hopes “Meg will never forget.”

 It’s “latest milestone in their blossoming relationship,” and both are free for at least two weeks.
 Prince Harry has cleared his calendar of royal engagements, and Markle doesn’t have to be back in Toronto to resume Suits filming until the spring.
 Meghan and Harry have 14 days to be together without interruptions or appointments, but this first vacay could turn out to be their last, according to the International Business Times.